Scottsboro Boys: Help from Communist Party and NAACP

 The NAACP hesitated to take on the rape case.
-So, the Communist Party attorneys came to aid the defendants first.
+Thus, the Communist Party attorneys came to aid the defendants first.
 After a demonstration in Harlem, the Communist Party USA took an interest in the Scottsboro case.
-Chattanooga Party member James Allen edited the Communist Southern Worker, and publicized "the plight of the boys".
+Chattanooga Party member James S. Allen edited the communist Southern Worker, and publicized "the plight of the boys".
 The Party used its legal arm, the International Labor Defense (ILD), to take up their cases, and persuaded the defendants' parents to let the party champion their cause.
-The ILD retained attorneys George W. Chamlee, who filed the first motions, and Joseph Brodsky.
+The ILD retained attorneys George W. Chamlee, who filed the first motions, and Joseph R. Brodsky.

 Later, the NAACP also offered to handle the case, offering the services of famed criminal defense attorney Clarence Darrow.
 However, the Scottsboro defendants decided to let the ILD handle their appeal.
 Chamlee moved for new trials for all defendants.
 Private investigations took place, revealing that Price and Bates had been prostitutes in Tennessee, who regularly serviced both black and white clientele.
 Chamlee offered judge Hawkins affidavits to that effect, but the judge forbade him to read them out loud.
 The defense argued that this evidence proved that the two women had likely lied at trial.
 Chamlee pointed to the uproar in Scottsboro that occurred when the verdicts were reported as further evidence that the change of venue should have been granted.